Jocke44/future-technology/README.md

 ### Existing Features

-Navigation bar with an main header
+Navigation bar with an main heading and four links.

+Main content with one article and four sections.

+Footer

 ## TESTING
 * HTML